NicolasDutour/zou-front/README.md

-# Project Ted-front
+# Project Zou-front

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-You can check out [GitHub repository](https://github.com/NicolasDutour/ted-front)
+You can check out [GitHub repository](https://github.com/NicolasDutour/Zou-front)

 This project is a website where any restaurant can have his own page